AnnieCannons/countries-app-instructions/version-0/README.md

    ```
    <Home countriesData={dataFromLocalFile} />
    ```
-3. In `Home.jsx`, use the `countriesData` prop to render a list of `CountryCard` components—one for each country.
+3. In `Home.jsx`, use the `countriesData` prop to render a list of `CountryCard` components — one for each country.
 4. In `App.css`, style the `Home` and `CountryCard` components to match the Figma designs.
 5. Once you're done, commit your changes and push your code to GitHub.